Falling For Beer

 The strange, continued success of regional macros might baffle some craft beer hounds, but it does make sense.
 In its own way.

-The brewer who brought us the beautiful Black Butte porter is back at it, and this time the sequel might be better than the original.
+The brewer who wrote the recipe for Black Butte is back at it, and this time the sequel might be better than the original.

 Beer goes with baseball like peanuts and crackerjacks, so why not put them all together in one place?